Foodservice Temperature Monitoring Systems: A Quick Reference Guide

 In what ways might foodservice temperature monitoring systems be used?

-Time and temperature are responsible for 85 percent of inventory loss in the foodservice industry.
-The food safety risk zone for perishables held above 40°F for more than two hours has been crossed, and they must be thrown away immediately.
+Time and temperature are responsible for about 85 percent of inventory loss in foodservice.
+Perishables held above 40 degrees Fahrenheit for more than two hours enter the food safety danger zone and must be discarded.

 A large portion of restaurants’ operating costs is wasted food.
 There is an average of 28-35 percent waste in the foodservice industry.
 Reducing food waste can thus have a big influence on your financial situation.